|

 |||||||||||||||||||||||||||

-cotton and the paste until a full bolt of fabric has been prepared.
-The paste
+alternates the cotton yardage and the paste until a full bolt of fabric has

-image in each consecutive layer must line up precisely with the layer below.
+been prepared.
+The paste image in each consecutive layer must line up precisely

-easier to detect in the close up below.
+may be easier to detect in the close up below.
 (I like the plastic jug that has been cut in half and turned up side down to use

 as a bowl.)